 On 4th July 2018 a commemorative service will be held at the Australian Corps Memorial in commemoration of the cententary of the Battle of Hamel.

 All visitors and tour operators to the commemorative service will require an attendance pass to gain entry to the Australian Corps Memorial and are required to carry identification with them.

 - A Park and Ride system will operate from a designated location in the area.

-- All attendees for the service, including those travelling by private vehicle or tour operator coach, must travel to the Park and Ride facility, park their vehicles there and be shuttled to the commemorative site by DVA coordinated coaches.
+- All attendees for the service, including those travelling by private vehicle or tour operator coach, must travel to the Park and Ride facility (stadium of Le Hamel), park their vehicles there and be shuttled to the commemorative site by DVA coordinated coaches.

 Accessible Transport and Infrastructure

 - Accessible vehicles will be available to transport those who require it from the Park and Ride facility to the commemorative site and return.

 - Accessible seating and toilets will be available at the commemorative site.